vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/darkmode.md

 ## Options

-You can config darkmode through `themeConfig.darkmode`。
+You can config darkmode through `themeConfig.darkmode`.

 Available options: